 Barrel ( known)

-The Barrel weave is made by 2 rings in a stacked pattern are held in place with a ring going the other way and two “barrel” rings (done here in a different color) passing through them.
+The Barrel weave is made of 2 rings in a stacked pattern that are held in place with a ring going the other way and two “barrel” rings (done here in a different color) passing through them.

 It looks like a mess because it IS… it’s basically a 1-1-1 chain with extra loose loops added in (the easiest weave EVER).
 The loose rings move and jingle softly and can have little loose crystals or beads, or discs as in the picture in among the loose rings for some moving sparkle.